Research by accountancy group UHY Hacker Young reveals that HMRC raised an extra £489m last year by targeting small businesses in tax probes.

 ‘Small businesses have already felt the effects of the taxman’s tougher approach to compliance and the target to bring in billions more may lead to HRMC squeezing every pound it can from SMEs.’

 As HMRC works to close the tax gap, it’s likely that it will continue to increase the pressure on small businesses over the next few years.
-In fact it seems to have been going on for a while, as our 2011 article on HMRC spot checks illustrates.
+In fact it seems to have been going on for a while.